whaleen/cf/_posts/2017-03-02-the-antifa-distraction.markdown

 A few minutes later, he shuffled over to me and started to deliver his unseemly lecture.

-“I don’t want hear it!”
+“I don’t want to hear it!”
 I interjected.

 “Okay,” he said meekly, and shuffled off.
 I didn’t want to be mean, but I wanted to discourage him from delivering that manifestation of his mental illness, since it wasn’t exactly a crowd-pleaser.
 Plus, I was busy writing something on my laptop.